Getting Into “The Zone” Of Ideal Tension

 Anything that encourages “organizational silence”—not participating fully, or holding back… is at odds with progress.

 Anything that turns things personal, nasty, or combative is at odds with progress as well.

 Stoking cognitive friction and getting in “The Zone” of ideal tension is NOT mutually exclusive with being nice or kind to people.

-In fact, treating people well while keeping fractious discussions about ideas (and not making things personal) is a good way to keep things in the zone when cognitive friction is high.
+In fact, treating people well while keeping fractious discussions about ideas (and not making them personal) is a good way to keep things in The Zone when cognitive friction is high.